gjhami/LinkSiren/README.md

 ## How will you make it even better?
 I'm looking to add the following features:
-- [x] Start the WebClient service on targets using searchConnector-ms and library-ms files (see [The Hacker Recipes](https://www.thehacker.recipes/ad/movement/mitm-and-coerced-authentications/webclient#start-the-webclient-service) and [Farmer Source Code](https://github.com/mdsecactivebreach/Farmer/blob/main/crop/Crop/Crop.cs))
-- [x] Coerce HTTP authentication with WebDAV connection strings (see [The Hacker Recipes](https://www.thehacker.recipes/ad/movement/mitm-and-coerced-authentications/webclient#abuse))
+- [ ] Multithreading/Multiprocessing for faster share crawling
+- [ ] Add a progress bar for share crawling
 - [ ] Add a safe mode that checks if a file can be deleted from a target share before deploying it.
-    - This can be accomplished by reviewing ACLs over SMB but is only useful if the SIDs in the ACLs can be mapped to the username used to connect to the share.
-WMI / RPC over SMB could be used to get SID information to map SIDs to usernames (definitely local, maybe also domain).
-Alternatively, LDAP could be queries for SID information associated with domain users in AD environments.
-    - Alternatively, this could be accomplished by attempting to write a test file to the target directory and then delete it.
-This is what crackmapexec does.
 - [ ] Add an option for 'invisible' targets for .Library-ms and .searchConnector-ms files where the icon is set to blank and the name is set to a non-printing, valid ASCII character.
+- [ ] Test for anonymous access to shares
 - [ ] Add an instructions sections that details how to get intranet zoned (Blog Post In Progress)
-- [ ] Test for anonymous access to shares
 - [ ] Add an explanation of how this can be used with ntlmrelayx (Blog Post In Progress)
-- [ ] Multithreading/Multiprocessing for faster share crawling
-- [ ] Add a progress bar for share crawling
 - [ ] Enable authentication using a NTLM hash
 - [ ] Enable ticket based authnentication (Kerberos)
 - [ ] Use a logging package (loguru) to vary output verbosity and log additional actions.
     - [ ] Log all crawl, deployment, and cleanup actions as well as success / failure indicators with timestamps for posterity.
     - [ ] Maintain a file that has payloads that still exist because errors (other than STATUS_OBJECT_NAME_NOT_FOUND) prevented payload deletion.
 - [ ] Add pydantic validation for arguments including targets and output file names.
-- [ ] Use impacket and add compatibility with relayed SMB connections
+- [ ] Add compatibility with proxied SMB relay connections created using impacket's ntlmrelayx.
-    - Our attack would need to be added to [smbattack.py](https://github.com/fortra/impacket/blob/4a62f391cf2c5e60577e0138b01df4fec735d5ed/impacket/examples/ntlmrelayx/attacks/smbattack.py#L57) and would need to accept only an authenticated SMB connection.
+    - The attack would need to be added to [smbattack.py](https://github.com/fortra/impacket/blob/4a62f391cf2c5e60577e0138b01df4fec735d5ed/impacket/examples/ntlmrelayx/attacks/smbattack.py#L57) and would need to accept only an authenticated SMB connection.
-    - The authenticated SMB connection offers features to:
-        - Get the remote hostname with getRemoteHost() and getRemoteName()
-        - List shares via listShare()
-        - Connect to and disconnect from a share via connectTree() disconnectTree()
-        - List directory contents including access times and indicators of file vs directory via listPath() which handles automatically performing connect tree and disconnect tree.
-        - Note: While listing directory contents doesn't require manually creating a tree connection, creating, writing, and deleting a file does.
-        - Deploy a poisoned file via createFile() and writeFile()
-        - Cleanup a poisoned file via deleteFile()

 ## Note
 This tools is designed for ethical hacking and penetration testing.
 It should be used exclusively on networks where explicit, written permission has been granted for testing.
 I accept no responsibility for the safety or effectiveness of this tool.
 Please don't sue me.